zhlSunLab/DeepExon/README.md

 ## Special file

-"seq_data_exon.txt" ： This file contains the regions encoded by different exons in the protein sequence, and distinguishes them using alternating capitalization.
+`./data/seq_data_exon.txt`: This file contains the regions encoded by different exons in the protein sequence, and distinguishes them using alternating capitalization.

-"Amino_acid_position_probability.pkl" : This file records the probability of each amino acid appearing at its corresponding position.
+`./data/Amino_acid_position_probability.pkl`: This file records the probability of each amino acid appearing at its corresponding position.

-"Conditional_dipeptide_probability.pkl" : This file records the probability of conditional dipeptides.
+`./data/Conditional_dipeptide_probability.pkl`: This file records the probability of conditional dipeptides.